SergeyMi37/zapm/README.md

 And now ZAPM has survived to the first version and can add any command that I need and remember it so that I can re-execute it.

 ## What's new
-Added new command: upg
+Added support new version zpm + hspm
-Upgrade the versions of modules installed in the current namespace.

 ![](https://raw.githubusercontent.com/SergeyMi37/zapm/master/doc/Screenshot_1_upg.png)